aucad/aml-networks/readme.md

 Supported classifiers are Keras deep neural network and a tree-based ensemble learner XGBoost.
 Both classifiers can be enhanced with an adversarial defense.

-This repository provides an implementation to perform various experiments in this specified setting.
+This repository provides an implementation to perform experiments in this specified setting.

 **Source code organization**